Temperance-Godwin/COHORT-ANALYSIS/README.md

 ## INTRODUCTION.
 In the competitive landscape of online retail, understanding customer behavior is crucial for driving growth, increasing retention, and improving marketing strategies.
 Cohort analysis offers a powerful lens through which businesses can track and compare groups of customers (cohorts) based on shared characteristics—most commonly the time of their first purchase.

+## OBJECTIVE
-This project focuses on performing a cohort analysis of online retail customers, grouped by the month of their first transaction.
-The objective is to evaluate customer retention trends, repeat purchase behavior, and lifetime value over time.
-By analyzing how different cohorts behave after their initial interaction with the platform, we can uncover insights that inform customer engagement strategies, promotional timing, and product recommendations.
+This project focuses on analyzing customer purchasing behavior over time by performing a cohort analysis using transactional data from an online retail store.
+The goal is to understand customer retention trends, identify churn patterns, and derive actionable insights to improve customer engagement and loyalty.

 ## DATA SOURCE
 UCI Machine Learning Repository.
 View data [here](https://archive.ics.uci.edu/dataset/352/online+retail)